hopsoft/pry-test/README.md

 * A simple test API/interface
 * An awesome test + dev workflow using Pry
-* Fast asynchronous test runs with Celluloid
+* Fast asynchronous test runs

 ## The Interface